Skip to content

 Pebbly gold-to-grey flakes.
 Looks like little puffed mineral chips, not paper.
 Some (such as Zonolite) was contaminated with asbestos at the mine.
 If you’ve got this, get it tested before anyone touches it.

-The honest bottom line: if it’s grey shredded paper, it’s cellulose and it’s asbestos-free by composition.
-If you genuinely can’t tell, or it looks like raw fibre or pebbly flakes, don’t poke at it.
+The bottom line: if it’s grey shredded paper, it’s cellulose and it’s asbestos-free by composition.
+If you can’t tell, or it looks like raw fibre or pebbly flakes, don’t poke at it.
 Leave it undisturbed and get a lab to identify it.
 Certainty is cheap; panic is expensive.

 Fire-retardant, not fireproof